 You might be fortunate to live in an area where there's an Austrian restaurant.
 We bet they have Wiener Schnitzel on the menu and a simple Google search will help you find your nearest location.

-Finding a piece of veal might be a bit difficult, but you can probably find it at a specialty butcher or well-stocked grocery store.
-You can pound the veal cutlet, then dip it in flour, egg, and breadcrumbs.
+Head to a specialty butcher shop or well-stocked grocery store for the loveliest piece of veal cutlet you can find.
+Pound the veal until it's nice and thin, then, dip it in flour, egg, and breadcrumbs.
 Just be careful not to press the breadcrumbs against the veal.
 Pan-fry until golden brown and serve with the garnish or side dish of your choice.

-Though this may sound counterintuitive, the popularity of vegetarian dishes means that you'll be able to find a vegetarian Wienzer Schnitzel somewhere.
+Though this may sound counterintuitive, the popularity of vegetarian dishes means that you'll be able to find a vegetarian Wiener Schnitzel somewhere.
 If not, you can always cook your own version using soy, seitan, or tempeh.
-Plus, you can include vegetarian friends in this national day!

 Why We Love National Wiener Schnitzel Day